microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

    - The **schema name** for the connection reference can be obtained from the **connection reference component** in your solution.
      ![image.png](.attachments/GETTINGSTARTED/connrefschema.png)

-   - The **connection id** can be obtained via the url of the connection after you create it.
-For example the id of the connection below is **9f66d1d455f3474ebf24e4fa2c04cea2** where the url is https://.../connections/shared_commondataservice/9f66d1d455f3474ebf24e4fa2c04cea2/details#
+   - The **connection id** can be obtained via the URL of the connection after you create it.
+For example the id of the connection below is **9f66d1d455f3474ebf24e4fa2c04cea2** where the URL is https://.../connections/shared_commondataservice/9f66d1d455f3474ebf24e4fa2c04cea2/details#
    ![image.png](.attachments/GETTINGSTARTED/connid.png)

 1. Once you've gathered the connection reference schema names and connection ids go to the pipeline for your solution that you created above Select **Edit -> Variables**

 1. On the **Pipeline Variables** screen create the **ConnectionReferences** pipeline variables.

-1. Set the value to the json formatted array of connection reference schema and connection ids.
+1. Set the value to the JSON formatted array of connection reference schema and connection ids.

    - For the example above the values look like the following
      ![image.png](.attachments/GETTINGSTARTED/connrefvariables.png)